rlmoser99/ruby_rspec_TOP/proposal.md

 ## Alternatives

-(Are there any alternative implementations to this?
-What else can be done?)
+I searched for an alternative and could not find an better option than the Udemy course that I completed.

 ## Additional

 Early on I had told a few people about this repo in the #ruby-testing channel.
 In addition, I have privately told a few students about it.
-At this time, I know that andrewjh271, aaron-contreras, tenacious-qi, Natty, and msespos have or are currently going through them.
+At this time, I know that andrewjh271, aaron-contreras, tenacious-qi, Natty, msespos, and Pandenok have or are currently going through them.

 This playground needs a thorough review by someone a lot more familiar with RSpec.
 Even though I have spent two months learning RSpec, I do not feel 100% confident in some of my explanations & I have 0 'real-world' experience.